 The FamilyTreeDNA Testing Kits

-FamilyTreeDNA offers their testing kits as single kits or as bundles.
-They offer three different types of test, and their mtDNA and Y-DNA tests have distinct sub-types.
+FamilyTreeDNA offers their dna kits as single kits or as bundles.
+They offer three different types of tests, and their mtDNA and Y-DNA tests have distinct sub-types.

 Keep in mind that different tests explore different areas of your family tree.
-So, the results you get from an autosomal test will be different from what you’ll get from a Y-DNA or an mtDNA test which are paternal and maternal specific respectively.
+So, the results you get from an autosomal testing will be different from what you’ll get from a Y-DNA or an mtDNA test which are paternal ancestry and maternal ancestry specific.

-If you’re wondering which kit you should purchase, it’s important that you take the time to consider your needs.
+If you’re wondering which kit to purchase, it’s important that you take the time considering your needs.
 Understanding what you want to learn out of your test should make it easier for you to pinpoint a choice that can bring you just that.

-- Family Finder (Autosomal DNA test) – Best for individuals who want to learn about their ethnic mix.
+- Family Finder (Autosomal DNA kit) – Best for individuals who want to learn about their ethnic mix.
 The test also lets you reach out to recent, living relatives.

-- Y-DNA Tests – Does the same thing as the mtDNA test, but instead focuses on your father’s paternal lineage.
+- Y-DNA Tests – Does the same thing as the mtDNA test, but instead focuses on your father’s paternal ancestry.
 So, it considers all DNA from your father, his father, and so on.

 But keep in mind that because the mtDNA and Y-DNA tests only consider the female lineage of your mother’s maternal line and the male lineage on your father’s paternal line, they leave out your maternal grandfather and paternal grandmother.

 That said, there are some researchers who take the autosomal test, Y-DNA test, and mtDNA test for themselves, and then have their maternal grandfather or a maternal uncle perform the Y-DNA test.
 Their paternal grandmother or a paternal aunt then undertake the mtDNA test.